DGBratoevski20/TheUncarriables_v2.0/README.md

 # If you like our site you can star us!

-# Have a great time and don't forget carry the uncarriable!
+# Have a great time and don't forget: "Carry the uncarriable!"